aleks-fofanov/terraform-gitlab-runner-aws-spot/README.md

 **Cost optimization recommendations**:
   - Consider purchasing `Savings Plan` or `Reserved Instance` for manager instance
-  - Consider using AMD-powered EC2 instance types for manager instance (they are 10% cheaper compared to the Intel-powered Instances at the moment of this writing)
+  - Consider using AMD-powered EC2 instance types for manager instance (they are 10% cheaper compared to the Intel-powered instances at the moment of this writing)

 **Other recommendations**:
   - If you use distributed cache feature, consider provisioning